What is sociopathy? How to discover sociopathy? Can sociopaths love?

 “Oh, no,” he uttered, still laughing.
 “I was just watching his latest interview on the show, and this elderly woman put him in his place.”

-Since my sleepiness was already gone, I asked my boyfriend to show me what he was talking about.
+Since my sleepiness was already gone, I asked my boyfriend to show me what he was talking about (we didn’t actually know we were watching something about sociopathy).
 True enough, it was an interview with the cast members of the 90-Day Fiancé.
 The title of the show was pretty self-explanatory.
 It chronicled the lives of men and women trying to find their soulmates in and out of the United States and get engaged with them within 90 days.
 From what I gathered in the first five minutes of watching, many of them have found success and were living together with their partners.
 Except for Big Ed, that is.

 When the cast members asked Ed where her latest girlfriend was, he began to tear up as he mentioned that they broke up after a few months of dating.
 As a counselor, I was trained not to be judgmental, but I would know a fake cry once I saw one.
 That’s what Big Ed was doing, which made the show more interesting.

 The scene then cuts to where the ex-girlfriend finally arrived.
-Again, Big Ed got the fake waterworks going.
+Again, sociopathic Big Ed got the fake waterworks going.
 However, it stopped when the ex showed real tears and talked about how he ghosted her just when she learned to love him, even if Ed rushed everything into their relationship.
-Then, she found out that he went to Las Vegas and partied with some prostitutes.
+Then, she found out that he went to Las Vegas and partied and socialized with some prostitutes (all these can be signs of a sociopathy disorder, actually).

-The Show Just Got More Interesting – Witnessing Someone With Sociopathy
+The Show Just Got More Interesting – Witnessing Someone With Signs of Sociopathic Behaviors

 “What kind of a man is this?”
 I asked my boyfriend about Ed.